Date of Last Update

 These procedures apply to all actions and behaviors by individual students and/or UAOs that violate the values of the University and fall within the definitions of Student Responsibilities.

 When a student conduct report of a possible violation of the Anchor is made to OSCCR, a Conflict Resolution Facilitator (CRF) will review the report and make one of the following preliminary decisions:

 • There is insufficient information to pursue the student conduct

 report further or the reported activity is not a violation of the

-Statement and the matter is closed and/or referred to alternative
+Anchor and the matter is closed and/or referred to alternative dispute

-• There is sufficient information to determine that the reported activity falls within the purview of the Statement and there may be a violation of the Student Responsibilities.
-If this determination is made, the CRF will send notice of the student conduct report to the student or UAO representative through University email which will be deemed received immediately upon sending.
+• There is sufficient information to determine that the reported activity falls within the purview of the Anchor and there may be a violation of the Student Responsibilities.
+If this determination is made, the CRF will send notice of the student conduct report to the student or UAO representative through University email that will be deemed received immediately upon sending.

-126.96.36.199 This notification will include the date of the incident, a link to the Statement, a list of the sections of the Statement that are the subject of review and the date, time and location of the Administrative Conference
+18.104.22.168 This notification will include the date of the incident, a link to the Anchor, a list of the sections of the Anchor that are the subject of review and the date, time and location of the Administrative Conference.

 6.2.2 Administrative Conference